A simple model of trees for unicellular maps: Counting 3-constellations

-In the second case, one has to choose where to add square leaves, that is to choose a corner $c_i$ of a circle vertex of color $i$ for $i=1,2,3$ ($(n-1)^3$ choices).
-Then, when we apply Chapuy's inverse mapping, it may happen that the newly created square vertex does not fulfill condition~\ref{ItemCyclic} of the definition of constellations. \begin{lem} Chapuy's inverse mapping leads to a constellation if and only if the three chosen corners appear in the cyclic order $(c_1,c_2,c_3)$ when we turn clockwise around the unique face of the map. \end{lem} \begin{proof} This is direct by construction: let $f,f',f''$ be three leaves in a unicellular map and $e,e',e''$ the edges incident to them, respectively.
-Then $(e,e',e'')$ appear in counterclockwise order around the new vertex created by the gluing of the three leaves if and only if $f,f',f''$ appear in this order clockwise around the face in the original map.
-See Paragraph~\ref{SubsectTrisections} (or \cite[Paragraph 4.2]{Ch09} for a direct description of the inverse mapping). \end{proof} \begin{lem} For each constellation of size $n-1$ and genus $g-1$, exactly $n(n-1)^2/2$ triples of corners $(c_1,c_2,c_3)$ over $(n-1)^3$ satisfy the condition above. \end{lem} \begin{proof} Observe that a unicellular $3$-constellation of size $n-1$ has $n-1$ corners incident to circle vertices in each color class ($1$, $2$, and $3$), and that clockwise around the face the colors of these $3(n-1)$ corners appear in the order $(1,2,3,1,2,3,\dots, 1,2,3)$.
-From there it is a simple exercise to check the statement of the Lemma. \end{proof}
+In the second case, one has to choose where to add square leaves, that is to choose a corner $c_i$ of a circle vertex of color $i$ for $i=1,2,3$ ($n(n-1)^2$ choices; beware of the root).
+Then, when we apply Chapuy's inverse mapping, it may happen that the newly created square vertex does not fulfill condition~\ref{ItemCyclic} of the definition of constellations (Definition~\ref{def:constellation}). \begin{lem} Chapuy's inverse mapping leads to a constellation if and only if the three chosen corners appear in the cyclic order $(c_1,c_2,c_3)$ when we turn clockwise around the unique face of the map. \end{lem} \begin{proof} This is direct by construction: let $f,f',f''$ be three leaves in a unicellular map and $e,e',e''$ the edges incident to them, respectively.
+Then $(e,e',e'')$ appear in counterclockwise order around the new vertex created by the gluing of the three leaves if and only if $f,f',f''$ appear in clockwise order around the face in the original map.
+See Subsection~\ref{SubsectTrisections} (or \cite[Paragraph 4.2]{Ch09} for a direct description of the inverse mapping). \end{proof} \begin{lem} For each constellation of size $n-1$ and genus $g-1$, exactly $n^2(n-1)/2$ triples of corners $(c_1,c_2,c_3)$ over $n(n-1)^2$ satisfy the condition above. \end{lem} \begin{proof} Observe that a rooted unicellular $3$-constellation of size $n-1$ has $n$ (resp. $n-1$) corners incident to circle vertices of color $1$ (resp. $2$ and $3$), and that clockwise around the face the colors of these $3n-2)$ corners appear in the order $(1,2,3,1,2,3,\dots, 1,2,3,1)$.
+From there it is a simple exercise to check the statement of the lemma. \end{proof}